Key Takeaways

 Where ERGO NEXT performs less competitively:

-• Healthcare, agriculture or fitness businesses
+• Health care, agriculture or fitness businesses

-• Operations expecting complex or contested claims
+• Operations anticipating complex or contested claims

-• Businesses needing specialized industry endorsements
+• Businesses requiring specialized industry endorsements

 Learn More: ERGO NEXT Review